carltonwin8/CarND-Advanced-Lane-Lines/README_base.md

 Here I'll talk about the approach I took, what techniques I used, what worked and why, where the pipeline might fail and how I might improve it if I were going to pursue this project further.

+#### Issues

+  - straight_lines1 show that the provided transformation coefficients did not produce a straight line.
+To produce a straigh line the coefficients were changed from (), (), (), () to (), (), (), ().
+  - test5 image had too much of noise from the shadows and the HLS minimum threshold was tuned from the provided 150 up to 180.
+  - test4 image the curve in the road was too large and the sliding windows was not large enough.
+The value of 100 was increased so that I correctly predicted the road curve.

+#### Future Enhancements

+  - Change hard coded values noted below to setup parameters so code can be tuned and generalized.

+    - Allow for different image sized.
+    - Allow for tuning of threshold values
+    - Allow for tuning of the polynomial fitting procedure so that you can change the windows size, number of windows, margins and the minimum number of pixels required to determine the window position.

+# Notes To Be Deleted

+test4.jpg
+[  7.54443186e-05  -1.07021929e-01   4.04300416e+02] [  4.84268424e-04  -4.53135465e-01   1.12382462e+03]